sumo-digital-academy/cs_portfolio/cv.markdown

 I am particularly adept at problem-solving and possess a keen analytical mindset.
 My dedication to learning and staying on top of of the latest industry trends is evident in my engagement with projects outside of my degree.
 With a passion for technology and a drive to contribute to innovative solutions, I am eager to apply my knowledge and skills in a dynamic professional setting.

-I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of computer science.
+I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of game development.

 ## Work History